 In such instances, for an applicant to receive an award, it is necessary that the applicant describe in sufficient detail how the proposed study is consistent with the overall lead technical studies program goals and objectives.

 NOTE: A limited amount of lead hazard control activities, which involve construction rather than research, may be conducted as part of a project (see Section IV.E.9).
-Applicants should consider the efficiencies that might be gained by working cooperatively with one or more recipients of HUD's Lead-Based Paint Hazard Control and/or Lead Hazard Reduction Demonstration grants, which are widely distributed throughout the United States.
-Information on current grantees is available at http://www.hud.gov/offices/lead/assistance.cfm.

 b.
 Healthy Homes Technical Studies.